Below are the list of vitamin and minerals with there food source and there effects.

 Magnesium

-Green leafy vegetables, Brazil nuts, almonds, soybeans, halibut, quinoa
+Green leafy vegetables, Brazil nuts, almonds, soybeans, halibut,

-Helps with heart rhythm, muscle and nerve function, bone strength
+Helps with heart rhythm, muscle and nerve function, bone

 Manganese